REFINANCE STUDENT LOANS

 If you recently refinanced your student loans with us, you have a right to cancel this transaction, without penalty, by midnight of the third business day on which you received your Final Disclosures.
 Please see your Final Disclosures for the specific date and instructions on how to cancel.
 Your Final Disclosures were emailed to you with the subject line “Your Earnest Loan Agreement” on the day you finalized your loan.
 If you’re unable to locate your Final Disclosures, please reach out to our Client Happiness Team.

 When should I refinance my student loans?

 The sooner you refinance loans, the more you could save.
-The longer you hold your loan at a higher rate, the more interest you are accruing—even if you are in a grace period or deferment.
-That being said, you must be employed with certain income requirements or possess a job offer to be eligible to refinance your existing loans with Earnest.
+The longer you hold your loan at a higher rate, the more interest you are accruing— depending on your loan type, even if you are in a grace period.
+That being said, you must be employed with certain income requirements to be eligible to refinance your existing loans with Earnest.
 The more your financial situation has improved since you took out the loans originally, the better your refinancing loan rates will be.

 You may also want to refinance a loan if your current loan doesn’t have a cosigner release option.
 Refinancing with Earnest means the cosigner will no longer have this loan impacting their debt-to-income ratio.